Jeelani Bano

-Jeelani Bano is an Indian writer of Urdu literature.
-She was honored by the Government of India, in 2001, with the fourth highest Indian civilian award of Padma Shri.
+Jeelani Bano (born 14 July 1936) is an Indian writer and novelist.
+She writes in Urdu, Hindi, Gujarati and Telugu languages.
+She received the fourth highest Indian civilian award of Padma Shri in 2001.

-Biography
+Early life and education

 Jeelani Bano was born on 14 July 1936 in Badayun, in the Indian state of Uttar Pradesh to Hairat Badayuni, a known Urdu poet.
 After her schooling, she enrolled for intermediate course when she married Anwar Moazzam, a poet of repute and a former head of the Department of Islamic Studies at the Osmania University and shifted to Hyderabad.
 She continued her education to secure a master's degree (MA) in Urdu.

+Career

 She started writing at an early age, reported to be at the age of eight, and her first story, Ek Nazar Idhar Bhi (A Glance Hither), was published in 1952.
 She is credited with 22 books comprising anthologies starting with Roshni ke Minar and novels beginning with Aiwaan-e-ghazal.
 Her list of books include an autobiography, Afzane and a collection of her correspondence with other writers, Door ki Aawaazen.
 One of her stories, Narsayya Ki Bavdi, has been made into a 2009 feature film, Well Done Abba by the renowned filmmaker, Shyam Benegal.
 Many of her books have been translated into other languages.

+Jeelani Bano, a former Chairperson of the non governmental organization for women's rights, Asmita, lives in Banjara Hills, Hyderabad.
+She is also associated with Youth for Action of which she is a former chairperson, Child and Women Human Rights, a forum of the International Human Rights Association of India as its principal advisor and maintains associations with radio and television.

+Awards and recognitions

 Bano received the Andhra Pradesh Sahitya Akademi Award in 1960, followed by the Soviet Land Nehru Award in 1985.

 She received the Qaumi Haali Award from the Haryana Urdu Academy in 1989.

 The Government of India honoured her with the civilian award of Padma Shri in 2001.

-Jeelani Bano, a former Chairperson of the non governmental organization for women's rights, Asmita, lives in Banjara Hills, Hyderabad.
-She is also associated with Youth for Action of which she is a former chairperson, Child and Women Human Rights, a forum of the International Human Rights Association of India as its principal advisor and maintains associations with radio and television.